c-ease/job-scheduling-in-c/README.md

 1. Number of disk blocks should be a positive integer with value < 200
 2. number of requests must be a positive integer
 3. the request string should be a space separated positive integers
+4. the direction of head (if asked) must be either 0(left) or 1(right)
-4. head position must be a positive integer
+5. head position must be a positive integer